philippseith/signalr/README.md

 ### Debugging

 Server, Client and the protocol implementations are able to log most of their operations.
 The logging option is disabled by default in all tests.
-To configure logging, create a `testLogConf.json` file with this content
+To configure logging, edit the `testLogConf.json` file:
 ```json
 {
   "Enabled": false,
   "Debug": false
 }
 ```
 - If `Enabled` is set to `true`, the logging will be enabled.
-The tests will log to `os.Stderr`
+The tests will log to `os.Stderr`.
 - If `Debug` ist set to `true`, the logging will be more detailed.